One Pot Chicken Orzo

 Parmesan Cheese: We haven’t tried this with any other cheese and wouldn’t recommend swapping anything for the parmesan!
 It wouldn’t have the same flavor.
 Feta can be sprinkled on top of this dish but would give it a totally different flavor.

 Spinach: I haven’t tried it, but I think you could sub spinach with arugula and it would be just as delicious!
-I’ve also doubled tee spinach in this recipe and it came out great.
+I’ve also doubled the spinach in this recipe and it came out great.
+You can use frozen spinach, just thaw it and drain as much water as you can before adding to the pot.
 You can try our Broccoli Cheddar Orzo with Chicken or Chicken Red Pepper Orzo if you want more veggies.

 Dairy Free: While I personally have not made this recipe, multiple readers have used dairy free milk + cheese with success!